linkedin-faq/search-linkedin-quiz/README.md

-# Search for linkedin quiz
+# Search for linkedin quiz App